bobfan20200202/script/README.md

 ### How
 * It assumes you have Git installed on Windows.
 It relies on git bash shell.
 * Copy it to the desk top and double click to run it.

+## autohotkey1.ahk
+### What
+It can re-map keys of a computer keyboard.

+### How
+* It assumes you installed AutoHotKey software.
+* Copy it to the desktop and double click to run it.
+* You can modify the file, map your own key and run it again, no need to reboot your computer :)